nginx-proxy/nginx-proxy/README.md

 * If the container does not have a usable cert, a 503 will be returned.

 Note that in the latter case, a browser may get an connection error as no certificate is available to establish a connection.
-A self-signed or generic cert can be defined as "default.crt" and "default.key" which will allow a client browser to make a SSL connection (likely w/ a warning) and subsequently receive a 503.
+A self-signed or generic cert named `default.crt` and `default.key` will allow a client browser to make a SSL connection (likely w/ a warning) and subsequently receive a 503.